Thorbieey/Weather-Dashboard/README.md

   * Humidity (%)
   * Wind speed (KPH)

-* When a user clicks on a city in the search history they are again presented with current and future conditions for that city
+* When a user clicks on a city in the search history they are again presented with current and future conditions for that city.
 ```

 ## Table of Contents